Choosing a Financial Advisor

 What do they cost?

 This often comes top of the list and it is understandable since you are buying a promise of expertise and future service – which is all well and good but not tangible in the same way as (for example) is buying a car – which you can try out first.
 Most firms will have a section on their websites which give you an idea.
-For an example click here
+There are initial costs and ongoing costs – you need to ask for the TOTAL cost (advisor / fund / platform costs etc).
+For an example of our costs click here.

 Are they any good?